Ayana-Inria/GabFormer/README.md

 ## :full_moon_with_face: Citation

-If you use this code for your research, please cite our paper (to be updated):
+If you use this code for your research, please cite our paper:

 ```
-@INPROCEEDINGS{10647697,
+@INPROCEEDINGS{Osa_ICIP24_GabFormer,
   author={Osa, Priscilla Indira and Zerubia, Josiane and Kato, Zoltan},
   booktitle={2024 IEEE International Conference on Image Processing (ICIP)},
   title={Gabor Feature Network for Transformer-Based Building Change Detection Model in Remote Sensing},